fribbels/Fribbels-Epic-7-Optimizer/README.md

 This tab lets you do various things with importing/exporting files.
 _________________

-### Creating gear data from screenshots

-Select the folder you have your screenshots in and the app will start reading your screenshots.
-Make sure the folder only contains your screenshots and nothing else.
-This will then output your gear.txt file, and you can export it somewhere for the next step.
-If there are any errors reading the screenshots, the list of failed files will be shown.

-### Importing gear data

-Once you have the gear.txt file, choose the file to import the gear into the optimizer.
-Most of the time you will want the **Merge** option.

-* **Merge data** will combine your new gear screenshots with your currently loaded gear while keeping your heroes' equipped gear and builds intact.
-* *Append data* will add the new gears to your existing gears.
-* *Overwrite data* will load in the new data, removing all previous items and heroes

-If you want to wipe all your data and start clean with gear screenshots, use Overwrite.

-If you have new screenshot files to add to a save, use the Append option.

-If you already have a save, and you want to update your gear, use Merge to replace old items with new items.

 ### Save or Load all optimizer data

 Once you make changes to your items/heroes, the changes should be saved before you close the app.
 You can choose a file to save it to, and then later on load that file to import the data back in.

 The app also does autosave to an 'autosave.json' upon changes being made, and will autoload whatever was saved to the autosave file the next time the app opens.

-### Import gear from Zarroc optimizer

-If were a user of Zarroc's gear optimizer, this lets you import your data directly from your existing Zarroc save file.
-All gear, heroes, and artifacts will be imported.

 ## Getting Started